ScaleComputing/terraform-provider-hypercore/docs/resources/disk.md

   type    = "VIRTIO_DISK"
   size    = 47.2
   # flash_priority will be fetched from the HC3 API and it will
-  # be set to that unless speicifically specified otherwise
+  # be set to that unless specifically specified otherwise
 }

 resource "hypercore_disk" "disk_newly_created" {